The content of this page applies to all the methods of MailUp REST API except for the Transactional APIs, which do not use OAuth 2.0

 The message request format (XML or JSON) should be declared by specifying the "Content-Type" header field.

-An application can access to an account's resources only if it has a valid pair of API keys and a valid access token is provided.
+An application can access an account's resources only if it has a valid pair of API keys and a valid access token is provided.

 In addition to these main criteria, the resource access may be subject to one or more of the following constraints (others may be added in the future):

 - Account or user restrictions: when accessing from API impersonating a MailUp user, you will find the same restrictions that you have when you log in to the MailUp web application with the same user.
-E.g. a maximum number of total mailings for trial accounts, possible restrictions on MailUp lists accessible to an user in case of multi-user accounts...
+E.g. a maximum number of total mailings for trial accounts, possible restrictions on MailUp lists accessible to a user in case of multi-user accounts...

 - Frequency of calls (Rate Limiting): a check is performed on the frequency of the calls by the method, enabling only the calls which fall within a defined range of calls per second (the default value is 5 per second, HTTP 403 is returned when this limit is exceeded)

-MailUp reserves the right at any time to limit, suspend or ban any user or client application that may be found abusing of the API services.
+MailUp reserves the right at any time to limit, suspend or ban any user or client application that may be found abusing the API services.

 The resource endpoints respond to a request by returning data in either JSON or XML format depending on the value of the "Accept" header parameter specified in the request.